MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/boxing.md

 In other words, a function that expects **IInspectable** can be passed an instance of any runtime class.
 But you can't directly pass a scalar value, such as a numeric or text value, to such a function.
 Instead, a scalar value needs to be wrapped inside a reference class object.
 That wrapping process is known as *boxing* the value.

+> [!IMPORTANT]
+> You can box and unbox any type that you can pass to a Windows Runtime API.
+In other words, a Windows Runtime type.
+Numeric and text values (strings) are the examples given above.
+Another example is a `struct` that you define in IDL.
+If you try to box a regular C++ `struct` (one that's not defined in IDL), then the compiler will remind you that you can box only a Windows Runtime type.
+A runtime class is a Windows Runtime type, but you can of course pass runtime classes to Windows Runtime APIs without boxing them.

 [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt)  provides the [**winrt::box_value**](/uwp/cpp-ref-for-winrt/box-value) function, which takes a scalar value and returns the value boxed into an **IInspectable**.
 For unboxing an **IInspectable** back into a scalar value, there are the [**winrt::unbox_value**](/uwp/cpp-ref-for-winrt/unbox-value) and  [**winrt::unbox_value_or**](/uwp/cpp-ref-for-winrt/unbox-value-or) functions.

 ## Examples of boxing a value